The stunning colonial city of Popayan lies a couple of hours south of Cali.

-Perched at an altitude of 1740m Popayán's cool climate is more remiscent of that of the coffee region than of sweaty Cali just up the road.
+Perched at an altitude of 1740m, the city's cool climate is more remiscent of that of the coffee region than of sweaty Cali just up the road.
 The sun can sometimes be quite strong during the day, but nights are cool.

-In theory it is possible to "do" Popayán in a day, but depending on what floats your proverbial boat it's probably worth spending a few days here at least to soak up the calm atmosphere.
+While it's possible to see Popayan in a day, I think it's worth spending a few days here to soak up the lovely calm atmosphere.

 Parque Caldas ranks as one of my favourite squares in the whole country and it's a fantastic spot to relax in for a while and watch the world go by.
 The cathedral to the south of the square is worth peaking inside.